 TRH binds to receptors found on thyrotrophic cells of the anterior pituitary gland, causing them to release Thyroid Stimulating Hormone (TSH) into the systemic circulation.
 TSH binds to TSH receptors on the basolateral membrane of thyroid follicular cells and induces the synthesis and release of thyroid hormone.

 Clinical Relevance – Goitre

-Goitre is the term for an enlarged thyroid gland.
-The organ swells up to a palpable and often visible size within the neck.
-This may be due to an over – or under active thyroid, iodine deficiency and in rare cases thyroid cancer.
+A Goitre is the medical term for an enlarged thyroid gland.
+The organ swells up to a palpable, and often visible, size within the neck.
+This may be due to an over or under active thyroid, iodine deficiency and in rare cases thyroid cancer.

 Clinical Relevance – Hyperthyroidism

-Hyperthyroidism is an overactive thyroid gland.
+Hyperthyroidism is the medical term for an overactive thyroid gland.
 One common cause of Hyperthyroidism is Grave’s Disease – an autoimmune condition where antibodies are produced that stimulate the TSH receptors on follicular cells.
 It affects roughly 1% of the population and is 10 times more common in women than in men.

 Patients may present with heat intolerance, weight loss, tachycardia, nervousness, increased sweating, exophthalmos and increased bowel movements.
 Hyperthyroidism can be treated with Carbimazole which inhibits iodine binding to thyroglobulin.

 Hypothyroidism is an underactive thyroid gland.
 One common cause of Hypothyroidism is Hashimoto’s Disease – an autoimmune condition where thyroid follicles are destroyed or antibodies are produced that block the TSH receptor on follicle cells.